TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/DatabaseQueryProcessor.rst

    "select", including :typoscript:`pidInList`, :typoscript:`orderBy`,
    :typoscript:`where` etc. See the reference of :ref:`select`.

-.. warning:: Be careful when using the DatabaseQueryProcessor, as you may run into issues with language and/or versioning overlays, that currently can not be resolved.
+.. warning:: When using the DatabaseQueryProcessor, you may encounter issues with language and/or versioning overlays, that currently can not be resolved.
 See `here <https://forge.typo3.org/issues/85284#note-5>`__ for more information.